Draft Grader: Green Bay Packers

 -0.5: That pick was not put to good use

-Jamon Meredith, T (162nd overall pick in 2009): Snatched off the Packers’ practice squad by the Bills, Meredith didn’t spend much time as a Packer.
+Jamon Meredith, OT (162nd overall pick in 2009): Was deemed expendable when the team placed him on the practice squad as a rookie.

 -1.0: What a waste!